-For many years diet and nutrition information has captivated modern day audiences.
+For many years diet, nutrition and weight-loss information has captivated modern day audiences.
 And for good reason.
 Who among us can honestly say their diet is perfect and they don’t need to shed a few pounds?
 In fact, nearly two out of three Americans take at least one supplement per day!

 Standing out in the crowded dietary and nutritional supplement industry presents a formidable challenge.